-Chapter 6 Policy 15 Training Safety Officer Revised: 07/01/2018 Authorizing Source: Applies to: All Staff
+Chapter 6 Policy 15 Training Safety Officer Revised: 07/01/2018

 This directive establishes a Safety Officer Program for the Basic Academy training.

 The Washington State Criminal Justice Training Commission (WSCJTC) requires a qualified Safety Officer to monitor the progress of any Scenario Based Training or any training involving Physical Activity conducted under the auspices of the Basic Academy.